What is Nitric Oxide?

 How Does Nitric Oxide Work in the Body?

 In human bodies, nitric oxide is incredibly important.
-It’s what’s known as a vasodilator, which means NO loosens the inner muscles, which helps to improve vascular blood flow.
+It’s known as a vasodilator, which means nitric oxide loosens the inner muscles to improve blood flow.
+This gives blood better access to your entire body.

 The more blood your muscles have access to, the more oxygen and nutrients they have.
 The more oxygen they have, the more work they can do before feeling tired.
+The more work they can do before feeling tired, the more you can get out of your workouts.

-That said, simply pumping out a few extra reps per workout is NOT where the benefits of nitric oxide end.
+That said, simply pumping out a few extra reps per workout is not where the benefits of nitric oxide end.

 The benefits of nitric oxide have been shown to help: